FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 In [wikipedia](https://en.wikipedia.org/wiki/Recommender_system) you can find mainly content based filtering and collaborative filtering, plus some others recommender systems.

-Here, with MATLAB, we will extract and analyze big movie data with datastore and tall tables, and explore two types of colaborative filtering recommender systems, one with sparse matrices and  algorithm "cofiGrad", and another with  algorithm "fmincg", and observe their differences.
+Here, with MATLAB, we will extract and analyze big movie data with datastore and tall tables, and explore two types of colaborative filtering recommender systems, one with sparse matrices and  algorithm 'fmincg', and another with  algorithm "cofiGrad", and observe their differences.

 **2. EXTRACT**